kunakl07/AL-MLresearch/README.md

 ```

-## Contributing to Backend-of-Active-Learning
+## Contributing to AL-MLresearch
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to Backend-of-Active-Learning, follow these steps:
+To contribute to AL-MLresearch, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <Backend-of-Active-Learning>/<location>`
+4. Push to the original branch: `git push origin <AL-MLresearch>/<location>`
 5. Create the pull request.

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).